vloop/MKS50_editor/README.md

   where **** is "TONE", "PATCH" or "C.M."

-The editor supports "APR" (All parameters) and "IPR" (Individual parameter).
+The editor supports "apr" (all parameters) and "ipr" (individual parameter).

 It also supports bulk dumps.